Community Advisory Council

 - Summer Vestal

 On Jan.
-25, 2013, the Council elected its Chairman, Dr. Lawrence S. Eby.
+25, 2013, the Council elected its Chair, Dr. Lawrence S. Eby.
 Dr. Eby serves as the Council's representative on IHN-CCO's Governing Board.

 On April 24, 2013, the Council approved its charter